 A simple way to start is to stick to the outer areas of the supermarket, where you’ll find fresh produce, nuts in bulk, and fish.
 Supermarkets don’t have your health in mind.
 They want to sell their products and so stock cookies, crackers, and potato chips where they are easiest to grab.
 So don’t shop when you’re hungry!

-Skip examining labels looking for foods to avoid with high cholesterol.
+Skip examining labels looking for foods with high cholesterol.
 Only animal products — especially red meat and organ meats — contain dietary cholesterol.
 When swallowed, cholesterol doesn’t have much effect on the levels in your blood.

 Your real goal is to manage the fat in your diet.
 Some have the potential to increase the bad cholesterol in your blood or otherwise hurt your lipid profile — and others could improve your numbers.

 The most important no-no is anything containing trans fats, or “partially hydrogenated” oils.

 Check the labels on margarine, non-dairy creamer, frozen pizza and biscuits, breakfast sandwiches, microwave popcorn, cream-filled candy, peanut butter, and baked goods.
 Note that you can still find those oils in the ingredients list, even when the box says “0 grams trans fat.”
 Also stay away from commercial fried foods.

 Although meat contains cholesterol, the bigger problem is saturated fat.
 The American Heart Association recommends keeping saturated fat at no more than 6 percent of your daily calories.
 Saturated fats encourage your liver to produce more bad cholesterol.
 Beef, lamb, pork, poultry with skin, butter, cream, cheese, and other products made from whole or 2 percent milk all contain lots of saturated fat.
 Tropical oils — coconut and palm — contain saturated fat, too.